realworldocaml/book/en/11-syntax-extensions.md

 - : string = "((This (is an) (s expression)) (This (is an) (s expression)))"
 ~~~~~~~~~~~~~~~~~~~~~~~~

-S-expressions are a convenient data serialization format, and most of
-the base types in Core support conversion to and from s-expressions.
+In addition, most of the base types in Core support conversion to and
+from s-expressions.
 For example, we can write:

 ~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # Int.sexp_of_t 3